MicrosoftDocs/windows-iot-public/windows-iot/product-family/Product-Lifecycle.md

 # Windows for IoT Lifecycle pages

-To keep customers up-to-date with our offerings, we have provided links to the lifecycle pages to each product and its releases.
+To keep customers up-to-date with our offerings, we have provided links to the lifecycle pages for each product and its respective releases.

 To further understand how these products are serviced please review [licensing](../iot-enterprise/Commercialization/Licensing.md) documentation.